muehmar/pojo-extension/README.md

 }
 ```

-This will create a class `CustomerExtension` which provides the utilities for the `Customer` class.
+This will create the class `CustomerExtension` which provides the utilities for the `Customer` class.
 In case of the
-SafeBuilder one could either use the static method `CustomerExtension.newBuilder()` or delegate the call in
+SafeBuilder one could now use the static method `Customer.newBuilder()` which is provided by the extension class.

-the `Customer` class:
+In case one could not extend the extension class, some of the features like the SafeBuilder could be used by delegating
+the call of the `newBuilder` method:

 ```
 @PojoExtension